jf647/aws-metadata-export/README.md

 * az

 Tags are written to the a 'tags' directory.
 Each file is the name of a tag and the contents of that file is the value of the tag.
+To disable tag export, pass `--no-tags` to the command line.

 ## INSTALLATION